llambiel/letsecureme/post.md

 add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";
 ```

-Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and all our Subdomains (!) for 1 year. __Warning__ be carefull here before applying it in production, you must ensure first that all your subdomains are being secured as well.
+Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and __all our Subdomains__ for __1 year__. __Warning__ very be carefull here before applying it in production, you must ensure first that all your subdomains are being secured as well.

 Let's re-test again our setup: https://www.ssllabs.com/ssltest/analyze.html: